Yi-Jiahe/advent-of-code-2022/reflections/day_21.md

 The most obvious optimization I can think of is to identify which values change as a result of changing humn and only recalcuate those.
 Also if I've managed to identify which values are affected by humn I could just feed the whole equation to a constraint solver.

+Plugged the problem into z3 and yup, brute force would not have worked.